Cacti/documentation/VDEFs.md

 The format of the mathematical formulas is called Reverse Polish Notation (RPN).
 RPN was and is an early form of how Engineers entered equations into early HP and other Calculators to solve Engineering problems.
-The reason we still use it today, is that it follows a simple Stack principle.
+The reason we still use it today is that it follows a simple Stack principle.
 In other words, it's not broken.

 ## VDEF Interface

 In the image below, you can see all the VDEF's that are included in Cacti by default.
-They are included just to get you thinking about how your would use them.
+They are included just to get you thinking about how you would use them.
 You can see straight away the first and the last items are 95th Percentile and Bandwidth (or Total) VDEF's.
 Other examples are pretty self explanatory.